aroeh/dotnet-webapi-controllers/README.md

 ## API Dockerfiles
-There are 2 Dockerfiles present in the WebApiControllers project: Dockerfile and Dockerfile_NoBuild.
+There are 2 Dockerfiles present in the WebApiControllers project:
+- Dockerfile
+- Dockerfile_NoBuild.
 Each one demonstrates a different approach and potential use case.

 Dockerfile is the initial setup default within the repository.

 ### Dockerfile